 Observed variance and trends may be a result of differences in coding practices across service providers and time, for example, coding changes have influenced the number of crisis contact services reported by some DHBs.

-To assist with activity (a synonym for services and care) coding in particular, the Ministry of Health has published Guide to PRIMHD Activity Collection and Use.
-As this guide was published early 2016, the effect of the guide won’t be seen in PRIMHD until the publication of 2015/16 data.
+To assist with activity (a synonym for services and care) coding in particular, the Ministry of Health published a Guide to PRIMHD Activity Collection and Use in early 2016.
 We suggest you consult this guide to aid interpretation.
 A high level description of each of the activity types can also be found within the PRIMHD Codeset.

 Increased NGO reporting will influence trends

-Shifts or patterns in the data after 2008 may reflect the gradual inclusion of non-governmental organisations into the PRIMHD collection in addition to, or instead of, any trend in mental health service use or outcomes.
-This point is illustrated by the artificial trend within the chart below in which the crude rate of clients seen by NGOs in 2014/15 was more than seven times that reported in 2008/09.
-Although NGO data is still incomplete, the Ministry of Health considers it complete enough for comparison across time from 1/7/2012 onwards.
+In 2008, DHBs began reporting to PRIMHD.
+In addition, from this date an increasing number of NGOs began reporting to the PRIMHD database.
+Shifts or patterns in the data after 2008 may reflect the gradual adaptation of non-governmental organisations into the PRIMHD collection in addition to, or instead of, any trend in mental health service use or outcomes.
+This point is illustrated by the artificial trend within the chart below in which the crude rate of clients seen by NGOs in 2015/16 was eight times that reported in 2008/09.
+Although NGO data is still incomplete, the Ministry of Health considers it complete enough for comparison across time from 1 July 2012 onwards.

 - Crude rate is per 100,000 population.